KelvenH/Guitar-Vault/README.md

 - enable payments to be made and recorded.

 Out of scope;
-- additional activities which in a real business would be required, such as; handling of guitar loan requests, scheduling of on-going monthly payments (only the initial payment is demonstrated, inventory management systems such as scheduling of guitar bookings, delivery & collection processes, etc).
+- additional activities which in a real business would be required, such as; scheduling of on-going monthly payments (only the initial payment is demonstrated), inventory management systems relating to the handling / scheduling of guitar loan bookings, delivery & collection processes, etc.

 ------
 ## STRUCTURE